psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 ### Mac OS / iOS

-The easiest way with Apple devices is to use your DNS Resolver and add host overrides and point them to an address which serves NTP.
+The easiest way with Apple devices is to use your <kbd>DNS Resolver</kbd> and add host overrides and point them to an address which serves NTP.

-On PfSense, add these under Services > DNS Resolver:
+On your pfSense firewall, add these under <kbd>Services</kbd>, <kbd>DNS Resolver</kbd>:

 Host | Parent domain of host | IP to return for host | Description
 ------------ | ------------- | ------------ | -------------